|Values are valid only on day of printing.|

 Naltrexone and naproxen interfere with fluconazole, causing an artifactual increase in the fluconazole concentration.
 Pentoxifylline and hydrocodone interfere with the internal standard peak, causing an artifactual decrease in the fluconazole concentration.
 Physiologic serum concentrations of naltrexone and hydrocodone are not likely to interfere.
 Naproxen and pentoxifylline are significant interferences.

-Liu Y, Xu C, Yan R, Lim C, et al: Sensitive and specific LC-MS/MS method for the simultaneous measurements of viramidine and ribavirin in human plasma.
+Liu Y, Xu C, Yan R, et al: Sensitive and specific LC-MS/MS method for the simultaneous measurements of viramidine and ribavirin in human plasma.
 J Chromatogr B Analyt Technol Biomed Life Sci 2006 Feb 17;832(1):17-23